spatie/laravel-stats/README.md

 SubscriptionStats::set($count);
 ```

-By default, that `increase`, `decrease` and `sets` methods assume that the event that caused your stats to change, happened right now.
+By default, that `increase`, `decrease` and `set` methods assume that the event that caused your stats to change, happened right now.
 Optionally, you can pass a date time as a second parameter to these methods.
 Your stat change will be recorded as if it happened on that moment.

 ```php
 SubscriptionStats::increase(1, $subscription->created_at);